7th Grade English-Language Arts

 The tentative list of short stories we will cover will be:

-Wrapping up the year: We will spend the 4th 9-weeks on our 4th novel, skill review, and test preparation.
+Wrapping up the year: We will spend the 4th 9-weeks finishing our 3rd novel, argumentative essay writing, skill review, and test preparation.

 Writing Essays: Students will be writing at least one essay per 9-weeks that will be in relation to the novel being read that 9-weeks.
 Essays will either be an argument, informational/explanatory, or narrative.